eevleevs/hashequal/README.md

 # hashequal
-a Python module to write quasi-interactive calculation notebooks
+a Python module to write quasi-interactive math sheets
 it modifies the calling script annotating the results of the operations marked with #=

 ## instructions